-Our modeling effort evaluates the feasibility of learning high-level visual representations from a subset of an individual child's experience.
-The aim is to measure what is learnable, in principle, without necessarily constraining the algorithms to be psychologically plausible.
+Our modeling effort evaluates the feasibility of learning useful high-level visual representations from a subset of an individual child's visual experience.
+Our main aim is to measure what is learnable in principle, without necessarily constraining the learning algorithms to be strictly psychologically or biologically plausible.
 With this aim in mind, we trained deep convolutional networks from scratch, using self-supervised learning algorithms on the headcam videos.
-After training, we evaluated the self-supervised models on downstream classification tasks with developmentally-relevant categories, freezing the trunk of the model and only training linear readouts from the model's penultimate, embedding layer.
+After training, we evaluated the self-supervised models on downstream classification tasks with developmentallyrelevant categories, freezing the trunk of the model and only training linear readouts from the model's penultimate, embedding layer.
 We used the MobileNetV2 architecture in all experiments below due to its favorable efficiency-accuracy trade-off (Sandler et al., 2018).
 This architecture has an embedding layer of 1280 units.
-Pre-trained models and training/testing code are available at: https://github.com/eminorhan/baby-vision.
+Pre-trained models and training/testing code are available at: https://github. com/eminorhan/baby-vision.